III. Faculty Employment Policies

 If this informal method of handling the complaint appears to the AUH to be effective and sufficient to address the issue, the AUH shall file a report with the dean concerning the complaint and the action taken by the AUH.
 A copy of the report shall be sent to the faculty member and a copy shall be placed in the faculty member's personnel file.
 If the faculty member disputes the report, he or she may place an accompanying response into the file.
 If the faculty member disagrees with the action taken by the AUH, he or she may file a written request within five days of receiving the report, asking the dean to reverse the action taken by the AUH.
 The dean shall send the faculty member a written decision within five days of receiving the request, and may uphold the AUH's actions, reverse the AUH's actions, or determine that a hearing is appropriate.
 If the faculty member disagrees with the dean's decision on the matter, he or she may file a written request within five days of receiving the dean's decision, and may ask the dean for a hearing.

-If the AUH determines that the allegation of misconduct merits a formal inquiry, the AUH shall send a written request for a formal inquiry to the appropriate dean, with copies to the appropriate vice provost, the provost and the faculty member.
+If the AUH determines that the allegation of misconduct merits a formal inquiry, the AUH shall send a written request for a formal inquiry to the appropriate dean, with copies to the provost and the faculty member.
 This request shall detail the issues in question, provide a summary of the supervisor's meeting with the faculty member, if any, and state why the AUH believes that a formal inquiry is warranted.

 In any event, the dean may independently determine that a hearing is appropriate, regardless of the AUH's recommendation in the report or the faculty member's agreement with the actions taken by the AUH.